AdobeDocs/commerce-operations.en/help/installation/system-requirements.md

 ### Xdebug

-[php_xdebug 2.5.x](https://xdebug.org/download) or later (development environments only; can have an adverse effect on performance)
+Use [php_xdebug 2.5.x](https://xdebug.org/download) or later (development environments only; can have an adverse effect on performance).

 >[!NOTE]
 >
 >There is a known issue with `xdebug` that can affect Adobe Commerce or Magento Open Source installations or access to the storefront or Admin after installation.
-For details, see [Known issue with xdebug](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/known-issues-that-affect-installation.html).
+See [Known issue that affects `xdebug` installation](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/known-issues-that-affect-installation.html) in the _Commerce Support Knowledge Base_.